Atifzada/Awesome-Books/README.md

 ### Deployment

-website is deployed using Github page:
+website can be deployed using Github pages:

 ## 👥 Authors <a name="authors"></a>